JuliaPlots/AbstractPlotting.jl/docs/src/makielayout/axis3.md

 The `data_aspect` changes how long each axis is relative to the other two.

 If you set it to `:data`, the axes will be scaled according to their lengths in data space.
-The visual result is that objects with known real-world dimensions look correct and not squished or
+The visual result is that objects with known real-world dimensions look correct and not squished.

+You can also set it to a three-tuple, where each number gives the relative length of that axis vs the others.

 ```@example
 using GLMakie